 The purpose of this test is to evaluate a Ford-type alternator command signal, feedback signal, and the output current under no load and loaded conditions.

-Connection for diagnostic work will of course vary dependant on application.
+Connection for diagnostic work will vary dependent on application.

 Technicians should whenever possible gain access to the test circuit without damage to seals and insulation.
 If this is not possible then make sure appropriate repairs are completed.

-General connection advice;
+General connection advice

 PicoScope offers a range of options within the test kits.

-Dependant on difficulty of access, choose from,
+Dependent on difficulty of access, choose from:

-Testing Sensors and Actuators; (to include relevant circuit/connectors).
+Testing sensors and actuators (to include relevant circuit/connectors):